Travis London: Career

 Travis is the founder of Healthy Chic Eats, and has appeared on the Today Show, Fox and Friends and the Suzanne Somers Show.
 Travis is a weekly contributor to OK!
 Magazine and in 2012 was brand ambassador for X Rated Fusion Liqueur.

 Travis has been featured in OK!
 Magazine, Us Weekly, The New York Daily News, The Huffington Post, The Sun Post Weekly, Uptown Magazine, Vibe, Shape, Latina, Cosmopolitan, Venue, and the Miami Herald.

 Cooking Influences

 Travis' African-American grandfather, who was from Georgia, and Mexican maternal grandmother, taught Travis how to raise chickens, cook collard greens, and master homemade tamales.
 London credits his approach to eating healthy as being influenced by growing up with his mother being overweight.
 He has stated that at 13 he discovered healthy meals for his mother while watching Suzanne Somers on the Home Shopping Network.

 Personal life

-London has dated Alejandro Barberena as well as Rihanna and Mary-Kate Olsen.
+London has dated Rihanna and Mary-Kate Olsen.
 He and Bruce Douglas Patrick, who is a retired tax lawyer for Exxon and other companies, were married on November 4, 2023.